 Everything you need to know about Chihuahua puppy care, all in one place!

-Although taking care of any puppy involves things like potty training, vaccinations, training and socialization, raising a little chihuahua puppy is quite different from raising a large breed pup like a Great Dane or even a Labrador Retriever.
+Although taking care of any puppy has some standard guidelines, raising a little chihuahua puppy is quite different from raising a large breed pup like a Great Dane or even a Labrador Retriever.

 Tiny breeds have very unique, individual needs and if you want your chihuahua puppy to be healthy, happy and safe in his new home, it's important to know what these are.